rathboma/rathboma.github.com/_posts/2013-11-03-real-world-hadoop---implementing-a-left-outer-join-with-scoobi.md

 ---
-title: Real World Hadoop - Implementing a left outer join in Scala with Scoobi
+title: Hadoop MapReduce Scoobi Tutorial with Examples
 layout: post
-description: How to use Scala & Scoobi to perform a left outer join.
-Includes a comparision with Hive, Pig, and Java Mapreduce
+description: "How to use Scala & Scoobi to perform a left outer join.
+Includes a comparision with Hive, Pig, and Java Mapreduce"
 subject: hadoop
 tags:
   - scoobi
+published: true
 ---

 This article is part of [my guide to map reduce frameworks][1] in which I implement a solution to a real-world problem in each of the most popular Hadoop frameworks.